-- 16. Auditors plan their audit in accordance with SAS 200 "Planning" Consideration of specific matters related to retirement schemes may also include: - a. whether the trustee/administrator has a sound understanding of the legislation and rules governing the scheme as set out under the trust deed, the insurance agreement and/or the MPFSO/ORSO and the General Regulation;

-- b. whether the trustee/administrator has the necessary training and skills required to maintain the records of the scheme (both financial and non-financial), given that the trustee/administrator may have to maintain membership records, make investment decisions and administer benefit payments; and - c. whether there is close involvement of the employer in a "directly invested scheme".
+- 16. Auditors plan their The auditor plans the audit in accordance with SAS 200HKSA 300 "Planning" an Audit of Financial Statements".
+Consideration of specific matters related to retirement schemes may also include: - a. whether the trustee/administrator has a sound understanding of the legislation and rules governing the scheme as set out under the trust deed, the insurance agreement and/or the MPFSO/ORSO, and the General Regulation, the Exemption Regulation, the relevant Rules, guidelines and codes issued by the MPFA; - b. whether the trustee/administrator has the necessary training and skills required to maintain the records of the scheme (both financial and non-financial), given that the trustee/administrator may have to maintain membership records, make investment decisions and administer benefit payments; and - whether there is close involvement of the employer in a "directly invested scheme".
 Direct investment is a term used to describe a method of investment for a scheme by which securities are held directly in the name of the trustees. - 17.
-The operation of a retirement scheme can involve complex technical issues and calculations in areas in which auditors cannot be expected to be expert.
-During the course of the audit it may be necessary for auditors to obtain confirmations from other professional advisers such as actuaries, fund managers and solicitors.
+The operation of a retirement scheme can involve complex technical issues and calculations in areas in which auditorsthe auditor cannot be expected to be expert.
+During the course of the audit it may be necessary for auditorsthe auditor to obtain confirmations from other professional advisers such as actuaries, fund managers and solicitors.
 The audit planning would therefore include details of the advisers and the extent to which reliance would be placed on information provided by them.